 Critical Thinking provides a small yet highly effective component of our Sixth Form Academics programme.
-A mandatory element, it tasks Sixth Formers with thinking about how to understand, evaluate and construct convincing arguments, equipping girls with vital skills for future life.
+A compulsory module, it will teach you how to understand, evaluate and construct convincing arguments, equipping you with vital skills for future life.

 Some employers, particularly in the legal, financial, and consultancy sectors, now use Critical Thinking tests as part of their recruitment process.